nielspeen/cubewell/README.md

 Represent the pit internally as a 3D array, where each position is either empty or filled.

-Render the pit’s boundaries as a neon-blue wiregrid.
+Render the pit's boundaries as a neon-blue wiregrid.

 2. Generate Polycube Blocks